unam3/docs/src/guide/essentials/list.md

 ### Replacing an Array {#replacing-an-array}

-Mutation methods, as the name suggests, mutate the original array they are called on.
-In comparison, there are also non-mutating methods, e.g. `filter()`, `concat()` and `slice()`, which do not mutate the original array but **always return a new array**.
 When working with non-mutating methods, we should replace the old array with the new one:

 <div class="composition-api">